cabooster/DeepCAD-RT/README.md

 <img src="images/logo.PNG" width="800" align="middle">

 :triangular_flag_on_post: This is the **upgraded version** of [the original DeepCAD Pytorch code](https://github.com/cabooster/DeepCAD).
-We have made extensive updates and the new features including:
+We have made extensive updates and the new features include:
 - **More stable performance**
 - **Much faster processing speed**
 - **Much lower memory cost**